hauke96/simple-task-manager/doc/operation/stm.md

 * You have (SSH) access to a linux machine
 * Your machine has access to at least docker.com and osm.org.
-* Your machine is able to start docker container
+* Your machine is able to start docker containers

 Optional but recommended:

 * Your machine is able to run systemd-services and -timer (for automatic backups and certificate renewal)

-# 1 Recommended file structure
+# 1 Possible file structure

-I recommend the following structure and I assume your users home folder is `/home/stm`:
+The following structure (I assume your users home folder is `/home/stm`) is easy to maintain and keeps everything together:

 * Create `/home/stm/simple-task-manager/` with following sub-folders:
     * `backups`: for (automated) backups (s. section below)